 AC6030 Python and Machine Learning for Finance (5 Credits)

 AC6108 Venture Capital and Private Equity (5 Credits)

 Integrated Research Project/Corporate Internship

-The final element in the course takes place in the summer term.
+The final element of the course takes place in the summer term.
 Students have the choice of completing with an integrated research project or an internship.

-- In the research project, you will get the opportunity to work in a team made up of your classmates, under the supervision of an academic mentor on a corporate finance issue.
-The output from this project will include a detailed report and a presentation.
-This form of project will give you an opportunity to develop both analytical and professional skills.
+- In the research project, you have the opportunity to work in a team made up of your classmates, under the supervision of an academic mentor on a corporate finance issue.
+This project allows you to hone your analytical and professional skills.

 Why Choose This Course

-The objective of the MSc Finance (Corporate Finance) is to produce graduates who can contribute immediately in the corporate finance industry.
+The objective of this MSc Finance (Corporate Finance) programme is to produce graduates who can contribute immediately in the corporate finance industry.
 There are many reasons to choose this unique course, including the following: